dgatf/msrc/README.md

 ### 6.11 CRSF

 Telemetry for CRSF does not cover all sensors in MSRC.
 Available sensors with CRSF are: GPS, vario and battery (voltage, current and consumption).

+### 6.12 Sanwa

+Available sensors:

+- ESC temperature.
+- Motor temperature.
+In case the ESC provides BEC temperature, it is linked to this telemetry value.
+To measure motor temperature, enable analog temperature and use a ntc termistor attached to the motor.
+It overrides BEC temperature if available from the ESC.
+- Rpms.
+- Voltage.

 ## 7. Sensors